 In comparison, the federal government has a more modest footprint in insurance regulation because the McCarran-Ferguson Act, passed in 1945, assured that states would have the primary role in regulating insurance.
 Nevertheless, there are some significant federal regulations concerning interstate insurance commerce.
 The 2015 National Association of Registered Agents and Brokers Reform Act streamlined approval for non-resident insurance sellers to operate across state lines.
-The 1968 Liability Risk Retention Act categorised individuals and businesses with similar risk profiles in order to lower costs and increase market choice for insurance consumers by making it easier to compare policies that fit their profiles.
+The 1986 Liability Risk Retention Act allowed individuals and businesses with similar risk profiles to form groups in order to lower costs and increase market choice for insurance consumers by making it easier to compare policies that fit their profiles.

-Furthermore, since the 2008 financial crisis, the federal government has started to regulate the financial elements of insurance companies.
-The 2010 Wall Street Reform and Consumer Protection Act ("Dodd-Frank") created two review councils within the Department of Treasury - the Financial Stability Oversight Council and the Federal Insurance Office - to monitor the stability of the insurance industry.
-The Financial Stability Oversight Council has the ability to designate certain insurers as "Systematically Important Financial Institutions" ("SIFI") so they may be regulated by the Federal Reserve Board.
+Furthermore, after the 2008 financial crisis, the federal government started to regulate the financial elements of insurance companies.
+The 2010 Wall Street Reform and Consumer Protection Act ("Dodd-Frank") created two review councils within the Department of Treasury - the Financial Stability Oversight Council ("FSOC") and the Federal Insurance Office - to monitor the stability of the insurance industry.
+FSOC has the ability to designate certain insurers as "Systemically Important Financial Institutions" ("SIFIs") so they may be regulated by the Federal Reserve Board.
 SIFIs are subject to heightened financial oversight - they must meet higher capital requirements, take stress tests, and submit "living will" bankruptcy plans for review.
+(While initially six insurers were identified as being "systemically important", all were eventually dedesignated, and currently there are none with this designation.)
+In 2017, in a shift towards deregulation, the Treasury Department recommended changing the designation process for SIFIs, and in 2019 FSOC proposed moving from an entity-based approach to a holistic activities-based approach.
+Under the new approach a company would only be designated as an SIFI if FSOC believed that attempts by state and federal regulators to address the risks of their activities were not sufficient.

-(Currently, only three insurers - one property/casualty insurer and two life insurers - are SIFIs.)
-Dodd-Frank also included the Nonadmitted and Reinsurance Reform Act ("NRRA"), in order to make it easier for surplus-line insurers and brokers to conduct business across states.
+Dodd-Frank also included the Nonadmitted and Reinsurance Reform Act of 2010 ("NRRA"), in order to make it easier for surplus-line insurers and brokers to conduct business across states.